Katie Zaferes: Career

-Turning professional in 2013, she raced her first top-flight World Triathlon Series event on 19th April in San Diego finishing 30th, and then went on to gain her first ITU World Cup podium with Gold in Palamos on the 14th of July.
+Turning professional in 2013, she raced her first top-flight World Triathlon Series event on April 19 in San Diego finishing 30th, and then went on to gain her first ITU World Cup podium with Gold in Palamos on the 14th of July.
 In her debut year, Zaferes was awarded the USA Triathlon Elite Rookie of the year.

-The 2014 season yielded a number of podium results at World Cup level including her sole career disqualification due to an irregular transition at T2 in Aukland.
-She earned her first podium in the World Triathlon Series with a silver medal in Abu Dhabi on the 7th of March 2015, and following 6 podium finishes at World Triathlon Series (WTS) over the course of 2015 won her first WTS race in Hamburg on the 16th of July.
+The 2014 season yielded a number of podium results at World Cup level including her sole career disqualification due to an irregular transition at T2 in Auckland.
+She earned her first podium in the World Triathlon Series with a silver medal in Abu Dhabi on March 7, 2015, and following 6 podium finishes at World Triathlon Series (WTS) over the course of 2015 won her first WTS race in Hamburg on the 16th of July.
 Following this she had 10 podium finishes between her first WTS victory and her next, which came on the 8th March 2019 in Abu Dhabi.
 The 2019 season would go on to be her crowning achievement (to date) as she took wins in Bermuda, Yokohama and Montreal with a second place finish in Leeds, a 35th place finish in Hamburg following a crash, and a DNF at the Tokyo Olympic Qualification event which resulted in facial injuries.
 Despite this accident, some 15 days before the Grand Final in Lausanne, she took gold in the final to seal the overall title.
 In recognition of her achievements, USA Triathlon awarded Zaferes the "Women’s Olympic/ITU Triathlete of the Year".

 Outside World Triathlon competition, Zaferes competes in Super League Triathlon.
 She won both the 2018 and 2019 Super League Triathlon Championship Series, and finished third, behind Georgia Taylor-Brown and Jess Learmonth of the United Kingdom, in 2021.

 Zaferes year-over-year results in the World Triathlon Series include finishing 42nd in her debut year of 2013, 16th in 2014, 5th in 2015, 4th in 2016, 3rd in 2017, 2nd in 2018 and taking the overall title in 2019.